Skip to content

 • Microservices: Target specific microservices in a complex architecture

-Note: If not set, all domains within the exploration_scope will be analyzed.
+Note: If no allowlist rules are specified, all domains within the exploration_scope will be analyzed.

 Regular expressions defining which API URLs are permitted for analysis and testing.